 Why you should visit the Broads

-As UK National Parks go, this is the best for waterways.
+As UK National Parks go, this is one of the best UK national parks for waterways.

 It is called the UK’s waterland National Park, and has over 200 km of navigable waterways.